-The column in the Servers or Workstations list for retired devices.
+The I icon displays in the Status column in the Servers or Workstations list for retired devices.
 You can mouse over the time to see the full date and time.

 NOTE: To retire a device immediately, select the check box in front of the servers or workstations, then click Quick Tasks > Retire Device Now.